 Starting Seeds Indoors

-It's fun to experience the whole growing cycle as you watch baby seedlings grow into sturdy plants that bear delicious fruit.
-We often need to give plants a critical head start by germinating and growing seedlings in the warm indoors in early spring.
-Then when it warms up outdoors in late spring, we can plant out sturdy, well-established seedlings to bear fruit before cold weather sets in.
-Favorites like tomatoes and peppers are both plants that need a long warm growing period to set and ripen a good crop.
-Except in the most tropical areas, all U.S. summers are too short for them to complete their fruiting cycles before summers end if started directly in the ground, since seeds wont germinate until frosts have ended and weather warms up.
+It's fun to experience the whole growing cycle as you watch baby seedlings grow into sturdy plants that bear delicious fruit and beautiful flowers.
+We often need to give plants a critical head start by germinating and growing seedlings indoors in early spring.
+Then when it warms up outdoors in late spring, we can plant sturdy, well-established seedlings to flower and bear fruit before cold weather sets in.
+Favorites like tomatoes, peppers and eggplant all need a long, warm growing period to set and ripen a good crop.
+Flowers like Dahlias, Echinacea, Rudbeckia, Salpiglossis, Penstemon, and perennial herbs like Lavender, Rosemary and Thyme will grow faster and flower earlier given a head start indoors.
+Except in the most tropical areas, all US summers are too short for them to complete their flowering and fruiting cycles if started directly in the ground.

 When to Sow Seed Indoors

-Generally, the time to start your seeds is about 8 weeks before the last expected spring frost date in your area, planting the seedlings outdoors about 2 weeks after that date.
-Another way to figure is to plan on setting out sturdy seedlings in the garden when night temperatures stay in the mid-50 degree range both day and night.
+Generally, the time to start your seeds is about 6-8 weeks before the last expected frost date in your area, planting the seedlings outdoors about 2 weeks after that date.
+Another way is to plan to set out sturdy seedlings when night temperatures stay in the 50-55°F (10-13°C) range.
 Count back and sow seeds 6 to 8 weeks before that date normally arrives.
-If you don't feel confident about timing, consult an experienced gardening friend, or ask at a good garden center or seek the advice of your local Master Gardener program (usually available through the University Co-op Extension Service in your area.)
+If you don't feel confident about timing, consult an experienced gardening friend, ask at an independent garden center or seek the advice of your local Master Gardener program (usually available through the University Co-op Extension Service in your area.)

 Getting Started

-In a big bucket, add water slowly to the seed starting mix and combine well.
-You want it to be thoroughly moistened but not soggy - about the consistency of a wrung-out sponge throughout before you fill your containers.
-Fill each container to an inch below the top and tap it on the tabletop to settle the mix.
-Use a plastic or wooden marker with the variety name and sowing date and slide it into the container.
-With the side of a pencil or chopstick, make a seed furrow about 1/4 inch deep and carefully drop in individual seeds about an inch apart.
+Before you fill your containers and sow seeds, be sure to wet your seed starting mix, add water slowly and combine well, so moisture level is uniform.
+Your moistened mix should have the consistency of a wrung-out sponge.
+Fill each container with mix, leaving enough of a reservoir so that when watering, it won’t spill over the top.
+Tap it lightly on the tabletop to settle the mix.
+Use a plastic or wooden plant label with the variety name and sowing date and slide it into the container.
+Make a seed furrow or holes about 1/4 inch deep and carefully drop in individual seeds about an inch apart.
 Sift some more starting mix between your hands to fill the furrows and firm gently to be sure the seeds have good contact.
-Use a spray bottle to water the seeds in with a fine mist.
+Keep a watering can handy to water seedlings regularly.
+We recommend the Haws 2 Pint Heritage Watering Can, we’ve found that it’s the ideal size and spray pattern for gently watering delicate seedlings (and we tested several cans!).

 Pricking Out and Potting Up

-When seedlings are 2 to 3 inches tall and have several sets of true leaves, its time to move them to deeper containers or individual pots so they have room to grow.
-Fill the new containers with pre-moistened mix.
-With the help of a fork thrust to the bottom, lift the seedlings gently from your germinating container.
+When seedlings are 2 to 3 inches tall and have several sets of true leaves, they can be transplanted into deeper containers or individual pots, so they have room to grow.
+Always use fresh, new potting soil.
+Lift the seedlings gently from your germinating container, a butter knife is very helpful for this.
 Try to get all the roots and disturb them as little as possible.
-Make a planting hole in the new container and nestle the seedling into its new home a little deeper than it was originally.
-If your tomato plants are spindly with long stems, you can actually bury the stems right up to the topmost cluster of leaves and new roots will grow along the buried stems.
-Gently press the mix around the transplanted seedlings and water them gently to settle the soil.
-Now is the time to begin feeding your plants once a week because starting mixes contain little if any plant food and the seedlings will have used up the entire stored food source available in its mother seed.
-Use a good liquid fertilizer or fish emulsion diluted to half normal recommended strength.
-Continue to give your rapidly growing seedlings as much light as possible and rotate them regularly so they grow evenly and don't lean in one direction.
+Make a planting hole in the new container and nestle the seedling a little deeper than it was originally.
+For tomato plants spindly with long stems, you can bury them up to the topmost leaves, and new roots will grow along them.
+Gently press the mix around the transplanted seedlings and water gently to settle the soil.
+Now, plants can be fed with half strength fertilizer every 10 days to give them an extra boost.
+Use a good, high nitrogen liquid fertilizer like our favorite Neptune’s fish emulsion diluted to half normal recommended strength.
+Continue to give your rapidly growing seedlings as much light as possible and rotate them regularly so they grow evenly and do not lean in one direction.

 Planting Seedlings in the Garden